 ELLEN JIN OVER: Oh, yeah.
 I love to get feedback on the new land that we designed, and how they feel about it.
 We designed a lot of beautiful locations, like the distribution depot that’s made from natural stuff like a honeycomb.
 I’d love the audience to notice that, and since it’s set in fall, I’d like the audience to feel that they’re really in a fall setting and get a full impact of beautiful colors.

 ELLEN JIN OVER: I’m currently moving over to the winter movie, which is the fourth installment of Tinker Bell.
 It’s got a different look and different feel.
 It’s winter.
 It’s exciting.
 It’s exciting to be working on the winter movie.

 TZN: So you’re skipping over the summer one, then?

 ELLEN JIN OVER: Yeah, we have another art director who worked on the first movie.
 He’s taking on the third movie at the moment, so I’m taking the fourth.

 Toon Zone News would like to thank Ellen Jin Over for taking the time to chat with us, and to Dre Birskovich of Click Communications and Mindy Johnson of WDSHE Global Publicity for arranging the interview.
-Tinker Bell and the Lost Treasure is available now on DVD and Blu-ray; for more details, read Toon Zone’s earlier coverage here.
+Tinker Bell and the Lost Treasure is available now on DVD and Blu-ray; check out our review of the title here.